History of Asia: Bronze Age

 In Ban Chiang, Thailand (Southeast Asia), bronze artifacts have been discovered dating to 2100 BC.
 In Nyaunggan, Burma bronze tools have been excavated along with ceramics and stone artifacts.
 Dating is still currently broad (3500–500 BC).

 Iron and Axial Age

 The Iron Age saw the widespread use of iron tools, weaponry, and armor throughout the major civilizations of Asia.

 Middle East

 The Achaemenid dynasty of the Persian Empire, founded by Cyrus the Great, ruled an area from Greece and Turkey to the Indus River and Central Asia during the 6th to 4th centuries BC.
 Persian politics included a tolerance for other cultures, a highly centralized government, and significant infrastructure developments.
 Later, in Darius the Great's rule, the territories were integrated, a bureaucracy was developed, nobility were assigned military positions, tax collection was carefully organized, and spies were used to ensure the loyalty of regional officials.

-The primary religion of Persia at this time was Zoroastrianism, developed by the philosopher Zoroaster.
-It introduced an early form of monotheism to the area.
-The religion banned animal sacrifice and the use of intoxicants in rituals; and introduced the concept of spiritual salvation through personal moral action, an end time, and both general and Particular judgment with a heaven or hell.
-These concepts would heavily influence later emperors and the masses.
-It was itself heavily influenced by earlier much older ancient religious beliefs and practices dating to the beginning of known history and before.
-The Persian Empire was successful in establishing peace and stability throughout the Middle East and were a major influence in art, politics (affecting Hellenistic leaders), and religion.
+The primary religion of Persia at this time was Zoroastrianism.
+Developed by the philosopher Zoroaster, the religion introduced an early form of monotheism to the area and tenets such as spiritual salvation through personal moral action, an end time, and both general and Particular judgment with a heaven or hell.
+It also banned animal sacrifice and the use of intoxicants in rituals.
+Rooted in ancient religious practices predating known history, these concepts would heavily influence later emperors and the masses.

+The Persian Empire was successful in establishing peace and stability throughout the Middle East and was a major influence in art, politics (affecting Hellenistic leaders), and religion.

 Alexander the Great conquered this dynasty in the 4th century BC, creating the brief Hellenistic period.
-He was unable to establish stability and after his death, Persia broke into small, weak dynasties including the Seleucid Empire, followed by the Parthian Empire.
+However, he was unable to establish stability; after his death, Persia broke into small, weak dynasties including the Seleucid Empire, followed by the Parthian Empire.
 By the end of the Classical age, Persia had been reconsolidated into the Sassanid Empire, also known as the second Persian Empire.

 The Roman Empire would later control parts of Western Asia.
 The Seleucid, Parthian and Sassanid dynasties of Persia dominated Western Asia for centuries.